rennelongcoy/sma/README.md

 4. The kernel driver was tested with unsigned values.
 So each element's value would be in the range of 0-255.

-5. Error-handling is focused on handling EFAULT in cases of possible invalid memory range accesses.
+5. Error-handling is focused on handling EFAULT in cases of invalid memory range accesses.

-6. In the userland applciations, the write and read operations are always consecutive.
-There is currently on handling for race conditions in both user space or kernel space.
+6. In the userland applications, the write and read operations are always consecutive.
+There is currently no handling for race conditions in both user space or kernel space in the case of write and read processes at the same tim.